 Advertisement

 Thinking about volunteering at a food bank but don’t know where to start?
 We’ve got you covered

-Volunteering at a food bank is an incredible way to make a difference in your local community.
-You will be working on the frontline of the cost of living crisis and be a lifeline to people who need your help.
+Volunteering at a food bank is a great way to make a difference in your local community.
+You’ll be working on the frontline of the cost of living crisis and be a lifeline to people who need your help.

 Food banks across the country are often looking for volunteers who can lend a few hours every week.
 They might need drivers to transport the food, people to organise packages in the warehouse or volunteers to welcome guests.

-It is a challenging role.
-Food bank manager Charlotte White told the Big Issue there’s still so much shame involved.
-Some guests arrive in tears or practically starving, having reached breaking point before reaching out for help.
+It can be a challenging role.
+Food bank manager Charlotte White told the Big Issue that guests still grapple with stigma when using a food bank for the support they need.
+Some people arrive in tears or without having eaten in days, having reached breaking point before reaching out for help.

-But it is also rewarding too.
+But it can be a fulfilling experience too.
 Doreen, a volunteer at Earlsfield Foodbank, said: “We get such joy in helping people in this food bank.
 We have such comradeship and we really have love for each other and the people that come in.”

+Advertisement